 Data Center vs. Cloud: 4 Things to Keep in Mind

 Companies that use on-premises data centers store their information on local servers, while cloud-based data storage requires using another company’s hardware and infrastructure.
 Both of these models have some advantages.
 With data centers, business owners will have complete control over their equipment and the information it is used to store.
-It’s also easier to make customizations since there’s no need to seek permission from the vendor or to set up an environment that caters to legacy systems.
+It’s also easier to make customizations since there’s no need to seek permission from the vendor or set up an environment that caters to legacy systems.

 The Question of Security

 With cloud-based storage, some aspects of data storage are also entrusted to the vendor.
 They typically have teams of experts who handle not just security, but also management and infrastructure maintenance.
-Cloud-based storage is getting better all the time, but it’s not always as secure as vendors lead their customers to think.
+Cloud-based storage is getting better all the time, but it’s not always as secure as vendors lead their customers to believe.

 Ultimately, business owners are still the ones who are ultimately responsible for protecting sensitive data.
 If a breach occurs, they’re the ones who will suffer.
-Some business owners feel that if they’re the ones who will be paying the price if anything goes wrong, they should also have full control over security protocols.
+Some business owners feel that since they’re the ones who will be paying the price if anything goes wrong, they should also have full control over security protocols.

 Data and Server Access

 Cloud-based data storage solutions allow information to be accessed from anywhere with an Internet connection.
 Some see this as a benefit, while others see it as a potential risk.
 Easier access to data simplifies things like working with remote employees.
-It also makes it impossible for anyone to access the data should the Internet go down, though, which can be a huge problem.
+It also makes it impossible for anyone to access the data should the Internet go down, which can be a huge problem.